grannycart/by-sound-alone_source/notes-and-edits/second-round_edits.md

 	* Maybe the electric motors are only 'powered down'
 * [ ] Don't forget (later in the book particularly): Hemi wears small-framed spectacles
 * [ ] Don't forget (later in the book particularly): Shakes chewing on coca leaves
+* [ ] Shakes affectionately calls the Gnat 'the bug'

 ## Specific scene edits